Tender and moist Sweet Potato Cake Recipe with thick chocolate swirls, slathered with chocolate glaze to finish things off!

 - It will loosen a bit more as it cools further.
 Now again tap and shake the pan gently to help release the cake.
 Cool down further on wire rack!

-Filled with the goodness of vitamin A, vitamin C and ample of potassium this sweet potato pound cake recipe will delight you with it’s soft texture, fall spices and ample of chocolate!
+Filled with the goodness of vitamin A, vitamin C and ample of potassium this sweet potato pound cake recipe will delight you with it's soft texture, fall spices and just the right amount of chocolate!

 - 3 tbsp Greek yogurt

 - 1 ¼ cups Sweet Potato puree

 - ¼ tsp Salt

 - 2 tsp Spice Blend Ginger+cloves (1 tsp each)

 - 2 ½ Tbsp Cocoa powder (natural, unsweetened)